drmathias/developmomentum/src/input/blog/developing_smart_contracts_for_business.md

 ### How Stratis implements .NET smart contracts
 Stratis currently only supports C# as a language for writing smart contracts.
 Smart contracts are written as a singleton type; that is they are initialized once.
 The initialized type exists for as long as the blockchain, therefore it essentially has an infinite lifetime.
 The object itself cannot use fields to store state and instead acts as a set of members which can be called, though that does not mean that the smart contracts cannot persist data.

-Stratis smart contracts can access a property ```PersistentState```, which provides methods to persist data to a smart contract.
+Stratis smart contracts can access a property ```PersistentState```, which provides methods to persist data inside the execution of the smart contract, to the blockchain.
 When this is invoked from the contract, the state is persisted to all nodes on the chain.

-As smart contracts cannot be deterministic, there is a [whitelist](https://academy.stratisplatform.com/SmartContracts/Handbook/contracts-in-depth.html#id3) of language features and types which can be used in their creation.
+As smart contracts cannot be deterministic, there is a whitelist of language features and types which can be used in their creation.
 To validate and compile smart contracts, Stratis provides a [command line tool](https://github.com/stratisproject/Stratis.SmartContracts.Tools.Sct), that utilises Rosyln to analyse the code and compile it into bytecode.

 Stratis allows you to deploy smart contracts to run on their Cirrus side chain, which is connected to the main chain and utilises its own token CRS.
-You can exchange between STRAT and CRS and back at a rate of 1:1.
+You can exchange between STRAX and CRS and back at a rate of 1:1.
 CRS is used entirely for smart contracts, including for depositing to contracts and to pay fees (gas).

 ## Writing a contract